nwlucas/bindings-demo/README.md

 # It doesn't look like you can easily publish to cloudflare pages from a public repository so to install on cloudflare we'll using wrangler
 npm run build
+cd .svelte-kit
-npx wrangler pages publish .svelte-kit
+npx wrangler pages publish ./cloudflare
 # once your site is published navigate to Cloudfare Dashboard:Pages:Project:Settings:Functions and create KV and durable object bindings
 # (it's ok in this case to bind to the same ones you are using in development but normally we'd use separate ones)
+# Then add the SPECIAL_ENV_VAR environment variable under Cloudfare Dashboard:Pages:Project:Settings:Environment Variables
 #
 # Navigate to your pages site and you should also have a working production version